slsa-framework/slsa/docs/spec/v1.1/levels.md

 Attributes changes in the version history to specific actors and timestamps, which allows for post-auditing, incident response, and deterrence for bad actors.
-Multi-factor authentication makes account compromise more difficult, further ensuring the integrity of change attribution.
+Strong authentication makes account compromise more difficult, further ensuring the integrity of change attribution.

 </dl>